Dealing with hot flashes, PMS, low libido, mood swings, headaches, anxiety, or unexplained weight gain? Try our Female Hormone Quiz...

 Adrenal Fatigue Symptoms

-- Feelings of Melancholy and Mood Disorders – Sufferers often report a lack of enthusiasm and the inability to cope during stressful times.
+- Feelings of Melancholy and Mood Disorders—Sufferers often report a lack of enthusiasm and the inability to cope during stressful times.
 These feelings occur when the adrenal glands do not produce enough cortisol or epinephrine.

 - Allergies.

-- Male or female hormone imbalances and thyroid disorders.
+- Male or female hormone imbalances

-- Other Symptoms – Many patients also complain of low libido, dizziness, numbness in the extremities, poor circulation, dry skin and dark circles or bags under the eyes.
+- Other Symptoms – Many patients also complain of low libido, dizziness, numbness in the extremities, poor circulation, dry skin, and dark circles or bags under the eyes.
 In addition, adrenal fatigue can also cause pitting and lines on the fingertips and frequent urination.

 Causes of Adrenal Fatigue